dmfay/massive-js/README.md

 ### Accessing the Driver

 Massive is focused on convenience and simplicity, not completeness.
-There will always be features we don't cover; that's why there's `db.run` for arbitrary queries.
+There will always be features we don't cover; that's why there's `db.query` for arbitrary SQL.
 In the same vein, Massive exposes the [pg-promise] driver (as `db.pgp`) and connected [Database] instance (as `db.instance`) so client code can easily use its lower-level functions when necessary.

 ## REPL